 "Happy teams are more motivated and perform better."

 Happiness at work means different things to different people, but we can identify some useful themes that are found time and time again in research to give people that extra oomph at work.
-If you can influence any of them as team leader, you'll have that bit of extra wriggle room to motivate your team:
+If you can influence any of them as team leader, you'll develop a more engaged and fulfilled team.

 Money and working conditions